Advertisement

 The multi-level structure is not inherently dishonest — it creates incentives for recruiting that have legitimate uses in direct sales models.
 The problem emerges when the structure is compared to flat income models from the perspective of late entrants who find that a significant fraction of every commission they generate flows to levels above them.
 Over time, this extraction compounds: the longer a participant remains in the lower levels of the structure without building a large downline, the larger the fraction of their total output flows upward rather than remaining with them.

-The honest answer: most people would rather have a flat prize if they are entering a new income activity today, because they know they cannot enter any multi-level commission structure at the top — it is already occupied by people who joined before them.
+Most people would rather have a flat prize if they are entering a new income activity today, because they know they cannot enter any multi-level commission structure at the top — it is already occupied by people who joined before them.
 In a flat prize structure, entering today is structurally identical to entering three years ago.
 Past history provides no advantage and creates no passive income flow upward.
 The position in the current round determines the current prize.
 Previous positions are irrelevant.

 Bitok Arena competition produces income that flows entirely to the winning address, with no portion captured by any structure above the participant.
 There is no upline.
 The prize for a round is determined by position and flows to that position without deduction.
 For someone evaluating income structures from the starting position of a new entrant — the only position available to anyone starting today — the flat prize structure is the one where historical timing does not determine how much of the income from current performance actually reaches the current performer.
-Send BTC to the Bitok Arena master wallet and compete in a round where the full prize for first position goes to first position — not to five levels of history above it.

 ⚡ READ MORE ⚡